 - The doctor may want to recheck the wound in three to five days.

 - Take any antibiotics, if prescribed, as directed.

 - Keep the wound clean and dry.
 Follow any specific wound care instructions given by the doctor.

 - If the doctor prescribed pain medicine, then take it as directed.
-Otherwise, acetaminophen (such as Tylenol) or ibuprofen (such as Motrin) may be used for pain control if you have no allergies to this medication.
+Otherwise, acetaminophen (such as Tylenol) or ibuprofen (such as Motrin) may be used for pain control if there are no allergies to this medication.

 Must Read Articles Related to Ingrown Toenails

 An abscess is has several causes and can appear on many parts of the body, such as the dental, vaginal, and rectal areas.
 In general, home remedies or cures are...learn more >>

 Antibiotics are prescribed to individuals to ...learn more >>

 Chemotherapy or "chemo" is a treatment for cancer.
 Depending on the type of cancer an individual has, it can cure cancer, control cancer. or ease cancer symptom...learn more >>